 - an invoice showing fees, accommodation costs, and required textbooks;

-- some companies require you to open a student loan account;
+- some companies require you to open an account;

 - state whether you are studying full time or part-time; and

 What to avoid when applying for a student loan

 While they might offer you a way to access money for your education, you should always consider your ability to pay back before you apply.
 Furthermore, borrowing money is a serious expense to take on, so you should consider your financial circumstances.